-- Fund expenditures increase by \$6,931, or less than 1 percent, compared to the projected amount for Fiscal Year 2023 budget due to an increase in planned expenditure for services and personnel, offset by a decrease in planned spending for Capital Outlay projects. - Personnel costs are 26 percent of fund expenditures and increase by \$30,994, or 7 percent, compared to the projected amount for Fiscal Year 2023. - FTEs remain the same. - Services and charges are 58 percent of fund expenditures.
+- Fund expenditures are \$55,569, or 3 percent, less than the projected amount for Fiscal Year 2023 budget due to a decrease in planned spending for Capital Outlay projects. - Personnel costs are 27 percent of fund expenditures and increase by \$30,994, or 7 percent, compared to the projected amount for Fiscal Year 2023. - FTEs remain the same. - Services and charges are 60 percent of fund expenditures.
 This category includes the cost of the City's contract with Conduent Solutions, Inc. for the maintenance of the speed cameras and for ticket processing (\$447,000), as well as the new contract with Conduent for the red-light cameras (\$266,700).
-It also includes funding for the following service contracts: processing of parking citations and meter collections (\$65,044), the Axon Fleet camera contract (\$70,865), and the Body Worn camera and taser contract (\$89,869). - Capital outlay expenditures are \$68,500 and include funding for the maintenance of electric assist and pedal-powered bikes for the Bike Patrol Unit (\$6,000), replacement of associated equipment and uniforms, mobile computers (\$25,000) and field radio equipment (\$37,500). - Fund revenues increase by \$850,000, or 65 percent, due to expected increase in fines as a result of installing red light cameras.
+It also includes funding for the following service contracts: processing of parking citations and meter collections (\$65,044), the Axon Fleet camera contract (\$70,865), and the Body Worn camera and taser contract (\$89,869). - Capital Outlay expenditures are \$6,000 and include funding for the maintenance of electric assist and pedal-powered bikes for the Bike Patrol Unit, including replacement of associated equipment and uniforms. - Fund revenues increase by \$850,000, or 65 percent, due to expected increase in fines as a result of installing red light cameras.